rackerlabs/atom-hopper/README.txt

 Note: To build the actual RPM file you need to be on a Fedora or CentOS system.

-With this method, a single yumcommand installs Atom Hopper.
+With this method, a single yum command installs Atom Hopper.
 Required operating environment

     A supported operating system: